 “We do not micro-regulate the work, but trust each other in our joint efforts to achieve common goals."

+Simply put, the compensation model is based on a joint budget where Coor, in return for a low hourly cost, is guaranteed a minimum profit mark-up that may be increased if the common goals are reached.
+In addition, if costs are below budget the partners will share the profit.
 “There is full transparency on our costs.
 If we do what we have to do and deliver with quality, we get a margin.
 The agreement means that we plan maintenance, quality-assure and develop the solutions jointly.
 And that means that we can take a long-term approach in our business and dare to invest,” says Erik Bustad, Contract Manager at Coor.

 Bengt Hergart believes the partnership agreement has brought out the best expertise at Coor.